Hi friends! I hope you enjoy this guest post by my best friend and travel companion, Terri!

-In typical Emily and Terri fashion, we talked about where we wanted to travel, so we could cross more places off our bucket lists.
-The summer of 2015 provided us with a crazy, packed trip to Western Europe.
+In typical Emily and Terri fashion, we talked about where we wanted to travel so we could cross more places off our bucket lists.
+The summer of 2015 provided us with a crazy, action-packed trip to Western Europe.
 We decided to go with the travel company Contiki.

 Day 1 – Arrival

-- Emily arrived in London about 12 hours before I did, due to some horrific airline delays.
+Emily arrived in London about 12 hours before I did, due to some horrific airline delays.
 I was not too happy with the airlines.
 We had booked them to arrive within an hour of each other, but travel is all about being flexible, right?

 Day 2 – London

-- Emily and I did the Big Bus tour around London and did the boat ride up to Greenwich (so we could be in two places at once – The Prime Meridian – See Picture Below)
+- We took a Big Bus tour around London and did the boat ride up to Greenwich (so we could be in two places at once – The Prime Meridian – See Picture Below)

 - Contiki hosted a meet & greet in London the night prior to departure but we didn’t make it because our own adventuring took longer than anticipated.